cicirello/rho-mu/README.md

 ## Importing from Package Repositories

-Prebuilt artifacts are regularly published to Maven Central, GitHub Packages, and JitPack.
+Prebuilt artifacts are regularly published to Maven Central and GitHub Packages.
 In most cases, you'll want to use Maven Central.
-JitPack may be useful if you want to build your project against the latest unreleased version, essentially against the default branch of the repository, or a specific commit.
-Releases are published to JitPack and GitHub Packages mainly as a fall-back in the unlikely scenario that Maven Central is unavailable.
+Releases are published to GitHub Packages mainly as a fall-back in the unlikely scenario that Maven Central is unavailable.

 ### Importing the Library from Maven Central